cqframework/vsp-ig/docs/key-elements-and-package.md

    - Pass each required ValueSet as includeUri={canonical}|{version}.
    - Do not ask for include=terminology at all (or ask for it and then use excludeUri to prune).
    - The main downside of this approach is the caller (or a helper service in front of $package) needs to run that Key Elements traversal before calling $package.
 So the logic still exists, but it runs client-side instead of inside the package operation.

+> BR: I don't think we should try to fit this into the existing because as you point out, there's too much room for discrepancy in implementation, I think we need new parameters that are explicit about the behavior we expect.

 #### CRMI Specification Change Approaches